onepf/AppDF/specification/appds_spec_2_1.md

     <td>Yes</td>
     <td>Binary File(s) / Use Amazon Maps Redirection</td>
     <td>yes | no</td>
-    <td>Google Maps v1 API — Amazon Maps redirection.</td>
+    <td>Google Maps v1 API — Amazon Maps redirection.
+Yes is the default value.</td>
   </tr>
   <tr>
     <td>free-app-of-the-day-eligibility</td>
     <td>No</td>
     <td>Availability & Pricing / Free App of the Day (FAD) eligibility</td>
     <td>yes | no</td>
-    <td>If your app is being considered, we will contact you with more detail about the program and what to expect as your app goes through the approval process.</td>
+    <td>If your app is being considered, we will contact you with more detail about the program and what to expect as your app goes through the approval process.
+The default value is yes.</td>
   </tr>
   <tr>
     <td>apply-amazon-drm</td>
     <td>Yes</td>
     <td>Binary File(s) / Apply Amazon DRM?</td>
     <td>yes | no</td>
     <td>Protect your application from unauthorized use.
-Without DRM, your app can be used without restrictions by any user.</td>
+Without DRM, your app can be used without restrictions by any user.
+The default value is yes.</td>
   </tr>
   <tr>
     <td>fire-phones-and-tablets-support/kindle-fire-first-generation</td>